JP/EN

 2) If dorm fees are not paid.

-3. Dormitory Open Period and Closing for the Summer
+3. Dormitory Open Period and Summer Closing

 4. Moving out of the Dormitory